jeffbryner/illuminAIte/README.md

 # illuminAIte
-Use AI agents to have an interactive data conversation with your local data files
+Use AI agents to have an interactive data conversation with your local data files.

 ## Why?

 Data is everywhere in security.
 You have data about vulnerabilities, alerts, threats, forensic artifacts.
 It’s stored in a variety of formats, behind a variety of consoles, applications, command line tools, etc.

 Making sense of that data is difficult.
 You need to format it, analyze it, decide what is useful, etc.

 What if you could use AI to have a conversational interaction with your data in a way that lets you:

 - Rapidly get an overview
 - Have a conversation about the data
 - Gain insights

-IlluminAIte aims to accomplish this by bringing data to an AI agent in conjunction with simple tools in a way that allows you to meet your data where it lies (.csv, .json files), get insights as quickly as possible and do it without having to write complicated queries or learn yet another language.
+IlluminAIte (a play on illuminate suggested by AI) aims to accomplish this by bringing data to an AI agent in conjunction with simple tools in a way that allows you to meet your data where it lies (.csv, .json files), get insights as quickly as possible and do it without having to write complicated queries or learn yet another language.

+The best security tools are simple ones that do a job well.
+IlluminAIte aims to be a straightforward and easy to way to harness the power of AI to make sense of your data.

 ## Sample session